arg-sh/argsh/www/apps/docs/content/development/fundamentals/command-line-parser.md

 If you are using argsh in the shebang line, your script will be executed within a function scope.
 So wouldn't need to implement a `main` function and can use `local` variables directly.
 :::

-### Root command
+## Commands

-The root command is defined by the [:usage](../../libraries/args.mdx#:usage) function.
+A command is defined by the [:usage](../../libraries/args.mdx#:usage) function.
 It takes a array defining available commands and flags.

 ```bash
 local -a usage=(